Mary Treen

-Early years
+Early life

-Treen was the daughter of attorney Don C. Summers and actress Helene Sullivan Summers.
+Treen was born Mary Louise Summers in St. Louis, and she grew up in California.
+She was the daughter of attorney Don C. Summers and actress Helene Sullivan Summers.
 In 1908, when she was 11 months old, her mother sued her father for divorce on the grounds that he failed to provide for her.
 Her father died while she was an infant.
 She was reared in California by her mother and stepfather, a physician.
 She attended Westlake School for Girls and, later, a convent school where she tried out successfully in school plays.
-She was a Roman Catholic.

 Career

-During her career, Treen was seen in over 40 films.
+Treen first worked in show business as a dancer, part of the Fanchon and Marco revues.
+During her career, she was seen in over 40 films (another source says more than 100).
 Among her film roles were Tilly, the secretary of the Building and Loan, in Frank Capra's It's a Wonderful Life (1946) starring James Stewart, and the role of Pat in the drama Kitty Foyle (1940) starring Ginger Rogers.

 In the 1954–1955 season, Treen appeared in 38 episodes as Emily Dodger on the CBS situation comedy Willy.

 Her longest-running role was as Hilda, the maid and baby nurse in 64 episodes of the NBC and CBS sitcom The Joey Bishop Show from 1962 to 1965.

-Death
+Personal life and death

-Treen died of cancer at her home in Newport Beach, California, on July 20, 1989, at age 82.
+Treen was married and divorced.
+She died of cancer at her home in Newport Beach, California, on July 20, 1989, at age 82.
 Her only survivors were cousins, including actor Mort Mills.